Wiccan (character): Young Avengers

 Before his destruction, Vision created a protocol to activate and recruit a team of young people with superhuman abilities and who are connected in some way to the Avengers team.
 One of those selected is Billy, indicating that Vision and others learned his power was similar to that of Wanda Maximoff.
-Iron Lad, a young and uncorrupted version of the time villain Kang the Conqueror, becomes leader of these Young Avengers.
+Iron Lad, a young version of Kang the Conqueror, becomes leader of these Young Avengers.
 Initially, Billy chooses the codename Asgardian.
-During the team's initial adventures, Billy starts flirting with teammate Teddy Altman, the shape-shifter called Hulkling.
+During the team's initial adventures, Billy starts flirting with teammate Teddy Altman / Hulkling.

 Iron Lad later disappears, but his brain wave patterns are used, along with his armor, to create a new version of Vision who resembles a teenager and has his own personality.
 After the team's initial adventures, Billy decides to change his code name to Wiccan.
 Despite the main Avengers now having reformed, the Young Avengers continue to operate as a superhero team.
 Billy and Teddy begin seriously dating.
-Wiccan starts using "self-help books" owned by Hulkling's mother to help him with his spell casting.
+Wiccan starts using "self-help books" to help him with his spell casting.